-Today, 6 February 2018, marks 100 years since the Representation of the People Act was passed in Britain, giving some women the right to vote.
+The 6 February 2018 marked 100 years since the Representation of the People Act was passed in Britain, giving (some) women the right to vote.
 To mark the 100 Years of Suffrage centenary, a host of exhibitions and activities are happening across the country.
 Here, we round up the best, as well as introduce our editorial series to mark the occasion.

 100 Years of Suffrage; What It Means to Be a Woman in 2018

 The Representation of the People Act 1918 was passed on 6 February 1918.
 This gave women over the age of 30 who met the specified property requirements the right to vote for the first time.
-(Women under 30 had to wait another 10 years for the privilege.)
+(Women under 30, and who didn’t meet the criteria, had to wait another 10 years for the privilege.)

 To mark the anniversary, we’ll be interviewing a series of women of note to find out ‘what it means to be a woman in 2018’ and explore how far women have come in the last 100 years, and how far we still have to go.
 If you would like to nominate a ‘woman of note’ to take part in this, please let us know in the comments at the bottom of this article.